d4rks1d33/Gemini-Flipper/README.md

 # Gemini-Flipper

-Currently in development, anyone who wants to join and help improve it can make their PR and also for those C developers who want to help create the native Flipper app and make it accessible to everyone from https://lab.flipper.net/apps is welcome
+Currently in development (Beta phase), anyone who wants to join and help improve it can make their PR and also C developers who want to help improve the Flipper native app are welcome.

-You can find the first version in the release section.
+You can find the first version in the releases section or at https://lab.flipper.net/apps/gemini_ia you can find the latest stable version.

 Special thanks to Derek Jamison who created a large part and I would dare say the entire application in C thanks to his work and effort (I only made some small changes that I would never have achieved without his help and tutorials) he deserves all the recognition for this 👏👏 https://github.com/jamisonderek